Ayvianna Snow: Film

 Her first film appearance was in White Colour Black, directed by Joseph A. Adesunloye.
 White Colour Black was selected for the 2017 BFI London Film Festival and was nominated for two British Independent Film Awards.

+She played Naomi in Retribution in 2017, a gangster movie starring Rishi Nair, Funda Önal, Calum Best and Alex Reid.

 She followed this with an appearance as the nun Sister Lilith in 2018 British film The Convent, directed by Paul Hyett.

+In 2019, she appeared in British horror film The Seven, starring American actor Dean Cain.

 Snow also appeared as the antagonist of 2020 feature film Black Lake, which screened at the Renegade Film Festival where it won the Best Cinematography award.

 In 2021, she appeared as the lead antagonist, in British-Indian horror film Barun Rai and the House on the Cliff opposite Priyanshu Chatterjee and Nyra Banerjee.
 She also appeared opposite Tony Todd as Victoria in The Lockdown Hauntings which was directed by Howard J. Ford and filmed entirely during the COVID-19 lockdown in England.

 In 2022, she appeared in the Irish film LOLA as reporter Rebecca Cavendish.
 LOLA was selected to screen at Locarno Film Festival, Dublin International Film Festival, Edinburgh International Film Festival and had a theatrical release in 2023.
 It is the first Irish film to win the Melies D'Or at Sitges Film Festival.
 It also won the Melies d'Argent award at Trieste Film Festival.
 It was one of the most watched films on BFI Player in 2023.
 It featured a soundtrack by Neil Hannon of The Divine Comedy.

 LOLA was nominated for seven IFTA Film & Drama Awards in 2024 in the categories Best Film, Best Director, Best Editing, Best Costume Design, Best Original Music, Best Script, and Best Production Design, winning two (Best Original Music and Best Costume Design).